 If there is anything more powerful than a testimonial, it’s a case study.
 Break down the performance of a client and how you increased their sales/productivity/health/etc. When people see a step-by-step timeline of results, they can visualize exactly how you will improve their business.

 If you make any promises on your website, follow through on them.
 This might include customer support response time, next-day shipping, free bonuses, or something else.
 Just make sure you stick to your word instead of trying to get more sales by implementing a strategy that you cannot fulfill.

 It’s vitally important to be creative when determining your position in the marketplace.
 What this means is don’t simply attempt to emulate a competitor by being 10% better than them (and bad mouthing them).
 Instead, find a unique personal trait or way that you can be different to stand out from the crowd.
 For example, instead of trying to be an all-encompassing online marketing expert, niche down and focus only on one platform such as Pinterest.
 By doing this, you become extremely valuable to someone looking to build a brand on Pinterest and you can charge a premium.

-I’ve touched on this a few times, but instead of thinking about the trend of the day, put thought into your website marketing strategy long-term.
-This may mean dividing campaigns into each quarter of the year to test various ideas.
-Or it may mean offering free value, asking your potential customers what they want to know about, and creating an audience/e-mail list before you even attempt to sell anything.
+I’ve touched on this a few times, but consider your website marketing strategy long-term instead of thinking about the current trend.
+This may mean quarterly campaigns to test various creative ideas.
+It could be better reporting to figure out what’s working.
+Or it may mean offering free value, asking your potential customers what they want to know, and creating an audience/e-mail list before you even attempt to sell anything.

 If you found this list useful, please share the love so we can make the web a more trustworthy place.

-This is by no means all-inclusive, so if you have any other ideas on how to improve trust on a website, leave a comment!
+This is not all-inclusive, so if you have other ideas on improving trust on a website, leave a comment!